wandb/codesearchnet/README.md

     python train.py --model neuralbow
     ```

     The above command will assume default values for the location(s) of the training data and a destination where would like to save the model.
 The default location for training data is specified in `/src/data_dirs_{train,valid,test}.txt`.
 These files contain a list of paths where the data exists.
-In the case that there is more than one path specified (seperated by a newline), then the data from all the paths will be concatenated together.
+In the case that there is more than one path specified (separated by a newline), then the data from all the paths will be concatenated together.
 For example, this is the content of `src/data_dirs_train.txt`:

     ```
     $ cat data_dirs_train.txt